ReverseGem7/bun-cli/README.md

-# bun-cli-creator
+# Clivex

 > [!IMPORTANT]
 > 🚧 This package is still in development.

-bun-cli is a CLI toolkit for building command-line applications with argument parsing and validation, powered by Zod schemas.
+Clivex is a CLI toolkit for building command-line applications with argument parsing and validation, powered by Zod schemas.

 ## Features